-Over a few decades, bowling has become a vastly popular and continuously changing sport.
+Over a few decades, bowling has become a popular and continuously changing sport.
 Because of this reason, you might not have known about the handicap rule in this game, whether you are a beginner or a professional bowler.
-Only a few people know this rule, but it is important to learn it if you want to improve your game and excel at it.
+Only a few people know this rule, but learning it to improve your game and excel at it is important.

 You might be wondering, what is a handicap in bowling?
 Well, no need to worry because that is precisely what I am here to tell you.